Doctor Negligence Attorney in Washington, D.C.

 Don’t let the clock run down.
 Contact The Law Offices of Dr. Michael M. Wilson MD, JD & Associates right away.
 Our experienced doctors’ negligence lawyers can evaluate your case and discuss your legal options in a free and confidential consultation.

-Call or contact our skilled legal team today to set up your free case review.
+Call or contact our skilled malpractice attorneys in Washington, D.C. today to set up your free case review.

-What Are the Consequences of a Doctor’s Negligence?
+What Are the Consequences of a Doctor’s Negligence in Washington D.C.?

 Physicians are duty-bound to provide competent, sound medical treatment to their patients.
-When they are negligent and fail to act according to those obligations, the consequences can result in injuries, permanent disabilities, and sadly, death.
+When they are negligent and fail to act according to those obligations, they can make medical mistakes that result in injuries, permanent disabilities, and sadly, death.

-Some of the most common causes of medical malpractice in Washington, D.C. include:
+Some of the most common types of medical malpractice in Washington, D.C. include:

-How Do You Prove That Your Doctor Was Negligent?
+How Do You Prove That Your Doctor Was Negligent in Washington D.C.?

 Not every injury or illness that a person suffers after receiving medical care is considered medical malpractice.
 It’s not enough to be unhappy with an outcome.
 To prove a medical malpractice claim, you must show: